titipata/detecting-scientific-claim/README.md

 </p>

-We release the dataset of annotated 1,500 abstracts containing 11,702 sentences (2,276 annotated as claim sentences) sampled from 110 biomedical journals.
+**Expertly annotated dataset** We release the dataset of annotated 1,500 abstracts containing 11,702 sentences (2,276 annotated as claim sentences) sampled from 110 biomedical journals.
 The final dataset are the majority vote from three experts.
-The annotations are hosted on Amazon S3 and can be found from these giving [URLs](https://github.com/titipata/detecting-scientific-claim/blob/master/scripts/transfer_learning_crf.py#L48-L50).
+The annotations are hosted on Amazon S3 and can be found from these given [URLs](https://github.com/titipata/detecting-scientific-claim/blob/master/scripts/transfer_learning_crf.py#L48-L50).

 ## Requirements